 The only difference with making the chicken foot soup (as it's called in Jamaica) and making the beloved dish is that you cook the foot first by boiling it for a while.
 You use the same water it was cooked in to make the soup.

 You have two choice for making the soup:

-- Partially cook the chicken feet, then add veggies, and let finish cooking.
+- Partially cook the chicken feet, then add veggies, and let it finish cooking.

-- Cook the feet until very soft, and it falls apart then remove bones.
-Use stock to cook soup.
+- Cook the feet until it's very soft and falls apart, then remove the bones.
+Use stock to cook the soup.

-- 1 1/2 lbs chicken feet, cleaned and trimmed
+- 1 1/2 pounds chicken feet, cleaned and trimmed

 - 2 medium, chopped

-- 2 large white potatoes, cut into chinks
+- 2 large white potatoes, cut into chunks

 - 1 medium chayote, cut into chunks

-- 1 lb yellow yam, cut into chunks
+- 1 pound yellow yam, cut into chunks

 - 2 stalks scallion